Academic Policies for Graduate Students

 Auto Drop Policy (PDF)

-The Graduate School of Management is a community dedicated to learning and research, both of which include the transmission of knowledge.
+The Satish & Yasmin Gupta College of Business is a community dedicated to learning and research, both of which include the transmission of knowledge.
 In striving to learn, we are often dependent on what others have achieved an thus become indebted to them.
 We must acknowledge our reliance on and use of the ideas and writings of others.
 The University does not tolerate offenses such as plagiarism and cheating.
 You are responsible for understanding the University's policy on Academic Honesty.

 All work performed by you must be your original work.
 This includes courses taught in any type of environment, whether campus-based, company-based, or through distance learning.
-When plagiarism or cheating is found to have occurred, you are subject to immediate dismissal from Graduate School of Management and the grade for the course or the work submitted is subject to change.
+When plagiarism or cheating is found to have occurred, you are subject to immediate dismissal from the College and the grade for the course or the work submitted is subject to change.
 If a degree or certificate has already been granted at the time the violation is discovered, the degree or certificate shall be revoked.

 Plagiarism is an attempt to claim as your own, ideas or writings that originate with others.
 It is a serious offense against the academic community.
 Plagiarism is not lessened by a paraphrase or even by an extensive rewriting of another's work.
 Whenever ideas or words are borrowed, you must give credit by citing the source.
 All credentialed sources of information must be documented.
 In addition to traditional sources of information (e.g., books, journals, magazines ad news articles), information accessed through the Internet or other electronic sources must be acknowledged.